 While I was there I met some members of Reverend Sun Myung Moon’s Unification Church, an interesting and international group of young people.
 I had been an atheist for many years, not impressed by the Calvinistic predestination of the Church of Scotland nor the answers that other versions of Christianity and other faiths that I had encountered offered to questions about life, and so I was initially disappointed to find that they were religious!
 But putting aside my belief in no God and listening to their teachings I had deep experiences, coming to know the true heart of God regarding Jesus and fallen humankind.
 Although I had not considered myself on a spiritual quest, I had always been a seeker of truth and Reverend Moon’s teachings answered so many of my questions.
 So I joined them, and continue to be a Unificationist to this day.

 I’m still interested in Psychology, added a spiritual/parapsychological focus with my involvement in spiritual activities.
-I’m married to a Japanese guy (yes, Reverend Moon introduced us and married us), and we have a daughter who’s currently in college studying music.
+I’m married to a Japanese guy (yes, Reverend Moon introduced us and married us), and we have one daughter.
 And we have cats!